 Out of the 819 cyber-incidents reported to the FCA in 2018, 93 were confirmed as a type of cyber-attack such as DDoS, Malware or Ransomware of which the majority, not surprisingly, were phishing attacks.
 However, the most frequent incidents at 174 out of 819, were third-party failures.

-I found this article dating back to April 2017 which refers specifically to the issue of UK firms not being prepared for third-party failures and at the same time having an over reliance on third parties.
-This figure seems to suggest that not a lot has improved here although in the 2 years since this article, I would say that businesses have been further pushed towards third party cloud services as that industry has grown, so the important take away here is that management of third-party suppliers is in need of improvement.
+I found this article dating back to April 2017 which refers specifically to the issue of UK firms not being prepared for third-party failures and at the same time having an over-reliance on third parties.
+This figure seems to suggest that not a lot has improved here although, in the 2 years since this article, I would say that businesses have been further pushed towards third party cloud services as that industry has grown, so the important takeaway here is that management of third-party suppliers is in need of improvement.
+For a full review of how to manage your suppliers, I suggest you read our supply chain security guide.

 When to report a cyber-incident

-When to report a cyber incident and who to, varies depending on the consequences of the incident and the industry.
+Creating an incident response plan can help you to strategize your communication plans in the event of an incident.
+When to report a cyber incident and who to, varies depending on the consequences of the event and the industry.

 OES’ have breach reporting obligation under NIS.
 The banking sector falls within NIS and cyber incidents must be reported to the FCA, under NIS Regulations, when computer systems and the digital data stored and processed within them is compromised.

-The increased reporting of cyber-incidents in the finance sector over the last year is undoubtedly linked to the introduction of the GDPR and NIS regulations in May 2018.
+The increased reporting of cyber-incidents in the finance sector over 2019 is undoubtedly linked to the introduction of the GDPR and NIS regulations in May 2018.
 Uncertainty regarding what needs to be reported has led to a belt and braces approach by firms fearful of falling foul of the new laws.

 We have experience advising organisations with GDPR and NIS compliance.
 If you would like to discuss your compliance obligations, please contact us.